trevorki/kmeaningful/README.md

 ## Features

-1. `preprocess(X)` - Automatic dataset preprocessing: scales numerical features
+1. `preprocess(X)` - Automatic dataset preprocessing using scaling or one-hot-encoding based on column type
 2. `find_elbow(X)` - Automatic hyperparameter tuning to select optimal number of clusters, `k`
 3. `fit_assign(X, k)` - Wrapper function that calls `fit(X, k)` and `assign(X, centres)`
     - `fit(X, k)` - finds centroid location for all of the `k` clusters